The Soul Cages

-The Soul Cages is the third full-length studio album released by English musician Sting.
-Released on 21 January 1991 it became Sting's second No. 1 album in the United Kingdom.
-This was Sting's first album to feature guitarist Dominic Miller, who would become a regular collaborator.
+The Soul Cages is the third full-length studio album by English musician Sting.
+Released on 21 January 1991, it became Sting's second No. 1 album in the United Kingdom.

-It spawned four singles: "All This Time", "Mad About You", "The Soul Cages", and "Why Should I Cry for You?".
-Both "All This Time" and "Why Should I Cry for You?" were included on Sting’s 1994 compilation album Fields of Gold: The Best of Sting 1984–1994.
+It spawned four singles: "All This Time", "Mad About You", "The Soul Cages", and "Why Should I Cry For You".
+Both "All This Time" and "Why Should I Cry For You" were included on Sting's 1994 compilation album Fields of Gold: The Best of Sting 1984–1994; "Mad About You" was also included on the international version of the compilation.
 The title track won the first Grammy Award for Best Rock Song in 1992.

-Since 2009, the song "Saint Agnes and the Burning Train" has been used as the character theme song for Running Mans Lee Kwang-soo.
+The Soul Cages was also mixed with QSound, a technology that creates 3D audio effects on stereo sound systems.

-On 15 January 2021, Sting released an expanded version of The Soul Cages to celebrate its 30th anniversary.
-Along with the original 9 tracks, this new edition includes 13 bonus tracks that consist of remixes, extended mixes, and a pair of songs sung in Spanish and Italian incarnations.
+On 15 January 2021, an expanded version of The Soul Cages was released to celebrate its 30th anniversary.
+Along with the original nine tracks, this new edition includes 13 bonus tracks that consist of remixes, extended mixes, and a pair of songs sung in Spanish and Italian incarnations.

 Concept

 The Soul Cages is a concept album focused on the death of Sting's father.
 Sting had developed a writer's block shortly after his father's death in 1987; the episode lasted several years, until he was able to overcome his affliction by dealing with the death of his father through music.
-The single, "Why Should I Cry for You", was written for The Soul Cages in 1989, and Sting has said that the rest of the album flowed quite easily after that first hurdle was overcome.
 Most of the songs have motifs related to sailing or the seas; Sting wrote in his autobiography, Broken Music, that his father had always regretted not becoming a sailor.
 There are also references to Newcastle, the part of England where Sting grew up.

+Given his experience of writer’s block, Sting did not have any finished songs or arrangements upon entering the studio, unlike previous albums.
+After two weeks of rehearsing his existing song ideas with his line-up of musicians – Dominic Miller on guitar, Kenny Kirkland on keyboards and Manu Katché on drums – together they moulded these ideas into proper songs in the studio, either through arranging them or recording jams that could be edited into a song.
+They spent six weeks doing the basic tracks at Studio Guillaume Tell in Paris, before hiring the Le Voyageur II mobile studio for overdubs and vocals in Villa Salviati in Migliarino, Italy.

 In an interview with Charlie Rose aired on 10 December 2010, Sting mentioned that he was working on a "mood piece", a musical project and book in collaboration with Pulitzer winner Brian Yorkey.
 The work would be based on an album he released many years ago concerning the loss of his father, growing up in Newcastle and witnessing the passing of the shipbuilding industry there.
 He admitted being scared of the prospect of pulling it all together but expressed confidence in it working out.
 This project has since been confirmed as the musical The Last Ship.